Home

 Even a business with the owner as the only employee of the business needs human resources - planning and managing one employee (yourself) is just simpler (or perhaps harder).

 Building an employee development plan for each employee is part of the HR responsibility.
 What are the employee's strengths and weaknesses?
 What training is necessary to improve skills?
 What specific skills does the employee have?
-Can those skills be used in other areas of the business (cross-training is important in small businesses).
+Can those skills be used in other areas of the business (cross-training is important in small businesses)?

-HR also conducts salary and benefit surveys and builds basic employee benefits and salaries programs.
+Typically, HR also conducts salary and benefit surveys and builds basic employee benefits and salaries programs.
 And handles workforce planning and scheduling (usually through a workforce coordinator or scheduler).

 If you are a one-person business, still consider human resource planning for the future: it is likely that as your business grows, your human resource needs will also grow.